Osmotic Demyelination Syndrome (ODS)

 1. Central Pontine Myelinolysis (CPM)

-CPM refers specifically to demyelination in the central pons, a region at the base of the brainstem that coordinates vital functions such as breathing, heart rate, and motor control.
-Damage here often leads to difficulty speaking, swallowing, and moving, and in severe cases can cause “locked-in” syndrome, where patients are conscious but unable to speak or move.
+CPM refers specifically to demyelination in the central pons, a region at the base of the that coordinates vital functions such as breathing, heart rate, and motor control.
+Damage here often leads to difficulty speaking, swallowing, and moving, and in cases can cause “locked-in” syndrome, where patients are conscious but unable to speak or move.

 2. Extrapontine Myelinolysis (EPM)